Sevgi Çağal: Biography

-She moved to Turkey in 1987, and lives since then in İstanbul.
+She moved to Turkey in 1987 and has lived in Istanbul since then.
 Between 1990 and 1998, Çağal worked in some art workshops of her masters.
 She opened her own workshop in 1997.

 Her works are recognized by their round forms and vibrant color.
 They can be found in collections all over in Europe, USA and parts of Asia.
 Her latest works are of tulips, abstracted so that they have a life of their own.
 The previous works consisted of almost magnified detail of organic forms.
 Detail has always been important to her: she believes the essence of being is hidden in the detail and tulips, rather the form of the tulip, to her consists of the folds and the forms we may find in all living things.